getAlby/bitcoin-connect/README.md

 ##### Common Attributes (can be passed to any Bitcoin Connect component)

 - `app-name` (React: `appName`) - Name of the app requesting access to wallet.
-Currently used for NWC connections
+Currently used for NWC connections (Alby and Mutiny)
+- `filters` - Filter the type of connectors you want to show.
+Example: "nwc" (only show NWC connectors).
+Multiple filters can be separated by a comma e.g. `nwc,second_filter`.

 #### Window Events